cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

   array

 Description
-  Associative array of namespaces that can be used in XPath queries (see "Columns Configuration" below).
+  Associative array of namespaces that can be used in :ref:`XPath queries <administration-columns-properties-xpath>`.
   The keys correspond to prefixes and the values to URIs.
   The prefixes can then be used in XPath queries.

   **Example**